Derraigher/airbnb_analysis/README.md

 - Geographic distribution of Airbnb listings
 - Listing density by area

+- ## Dataset Availability

+The project uses datasets provided by Inside Airbnb.

+Due to GitHub's file size limitations, the original `cleaned_calendar.csv` and `cleaned_reviews.csv` files are not included in this repository.

+The calendar dataset was aggregated by `listing_id` before the merge, while the reviews dataset was analyzed separately and was not required for the final merged dataset.

+All analysis and transformations were performed locally using the original datasets.
 - Average price by geographical area
 - Price distribution across different areas
 - Comparison of room types by location